Nothing says kiss me like smooth, full, pouty lips! Bee stung lips are everywhere, from the red carpet to the covers of the leading fashion magazines.

 With today’s lip plumpers, women everywhere can get the pouty lips they crave without a trip to the plastic surgeon.

-How Do Lip Plumpers Work?
+How Does Lip Plumping Work?

 Regardless of their price or their packaging, almost all plumpers will use one or more of the following mechanisms to deliver the lusciously full lips women yearn for.

 Some products work by stimulating a mild inflammatory reaction.
 Users will often experience a slight stinging or tingling sensation immediately after the product is applied.
 The reaction leads to a swelling of the lips’ blood vessels, causing them to look larger and naturally rosy.

-Elastin – Which also decreases with age, helps to maintain the structure of skin by letting it revert to its original shape after extending or contracting, something our lips do a lot of in the course of a typical day.
-Increasing elastin production can play an important role in keeping lips firm and helping to prevent the formation of lines and wrinkles.
+Elastin – Which also decreases with age, helps to maintain the structure of the skin by letting it revert to its original shape after extending or contracting, something our lips do a lot of in the course of a typical day.
+Increasing elastin production can play an important role in keeping lips firm and helping to prevent the formation of lines and wrinkles (source).

 The third common way lip plumpers work is through the use of microspheres.
 These dehydrated spheres are small enough to enter the skin folds.
 Once there, they absorb water in the lips, becoming swelled and enlarged.
-As microspheres press outward and exert pressure on the surface of the lips, they make them appear fuller and smoother.
+As microspheres press outward and exert pressure on the surface of the lips, they make them appear fuller and smoother.(Source)